Articles about replacement cordless phone rechargeable batteries.

 Simply select the subject you are interested in from the list.
 If you cannot find the answer to your question, then please email us and we will answer your question within twenty four hours.

-- Change or replace my phone batteries advice
+- Change or Replace my Phone Handset Batteries

 - My Cordless Phone Battery Dies Quickly

-- How to maximise the lifespan of batteries.
+- How to maximise the lifespan of cordless phone batteries

 The most important procedure to follow when you receive your new rechargeable cordless phone battery is to observe the polarity.
 When fitting the batteries or battery pack to the handset observe the existing batteries and fit the new ones the same way round.
 Then in order to maximise overall lifespan or longevity the first charge is very important.
 So, charge the batteries by placing the handset on the base unit for 24 hours without interruption.
 If you only have one handset then place on charge overnight for as long as practical up to 24 hours.